Core concepts

 }

-Should a dependency be needed it can be retrived from the Elsa Activity Execution Context, using context.GetRequiredService as Follows:
+Should a dependency be needed it can be retrieved from the Elsa Activity Execution Context, using context.GetRequiredService as Follows:

 public IApiService _apiService { get; set; }